 Both Italy and Spain are Food Heavens

-Let’s start with the food as this is one of the main reasons why people travel to Italy and Spain.
-They are food paradises, each different but equally delicious!
+Let’s start with the cuisine as this is one of the main reasons why people travel to Italy and Spain.
+Both are a foodie paradise, each different but equally delicious!

 But wait, we can’t forget dessert!
 Chocolate mousse and Italian homemade tiramisu will make those with a sweet tooth go wild.
 Of course, any good meal deserves a good glass of wine, which will be no problem in Italy.
-Don’t forget to try the local aperitivo as well; classics like a glass of the almond-flavored amaretto, limoncello or the world-famous sambuca are can’t miss liquid treats.
-Do remember, that it is a no-go to order a latte or cappuccino after dinner – this is something you only drink for breakfast.
+Don’t forget to try the local aperitivo as well; classics like a glass of the almond-flavoured amaretto, limoncello or the world-famous sambuca are not to be missed.
+Do remember, that it is a no-go to order a latte or cappuccino after dinner – this is something you only drink at breakfast.
 Mamma Mia!

-No one can resist the tapas heaven that is Spain.
-Take a seat at one of many charming Spanish restaurants (but not before 8:00pm) and spend a lovely long evening tasting all of the delicious flavors of Spain.
-Your table will be filled up with little bowls of delicious traditional food such as patatas bravas (potatoes), albondigas (meatballs in tomato sauce), deep-fried calamari rings, garlic shrimp, stuffed olives and bread served with aioli.
+No one can resist the tapas delights of Spain.
+Take a seat at one of many charming Spanish restaurants (but not before 8:00 pm) and spend a long evening tasting all of the flavours of Spain.
+Your table will be laden with little bowls of delicious traditional food such as patatas bravas (potatoes), albondigas (meatballs in tomato sauce), deep-fried calamari rings, garlic shrimp, stuffed olives and bread served with aioli.